kmhess/SoFiA-image-pipeline/README.md

 * SIP can now create channel maps of each source with contours at +/- powers of 2 x RMS.
 This can be enabled by including the `-cm` option.

 * SIP spatial images can be turned off such that only spectra are created for each source with the `-spec` option.

+* SIP now has an 'overwrite' option.
+It deletes old images as it goes, rather than removing all files at the beginning, so if SIP crashes midway through some old files may still be present.

 * When saving files as postscript, use `-x eps` to maintain the figure dimensions.